 After being delayed from 2021, GTA 5 on PS5 and Xbox Series X finally arrived on March 15 - and it was certainly worth the wait.

-We feel like Rockstar has done enough to make GTA 5 actually worth buying again and, in our impressions piece, our Hardware Editor Adam Vjestica said:
+We feel like Rockstar has done enough to make GTA 5 actually worth buying again and, in our impressions piece, our former Hardware Editor Adam Vjestica said:

 "GTA 5’s new lighting engine is what struck me first.
 It has a transformative effect on almost every element of the game, and it’s hard to imagine what the bustling streets of Los Santos were like without it.
 From the neon-lit signs at night to the searing hot sun that hangs in the sky over Vespucci Beach, I've found myself awestruck at times at just how aesthetically pleasing it all looks."